geohackweek/machine-learning/_episodes/00-intro.md

 1. How you catch a baseball or get out of the way of a moving car. (retina -> brain -> reflex)

 ## [“What does the machine (i.e. the statistical model) actually learn?”](https://towardsdatascience.com/linear-regression-using-gradient-descent-in-10-lines-of-code-642f995339c0)

+1. We have a set of data (x) and a set of target values (y)
+1. We want to iteratively determine, or learn, the function that relates x to y
+1. We want to automatically iterate through statistical updating (or even reinformcement!)

 This will vary, but in simple terms the model learns a function f such that f(X) maps to y, where X are the features (or independent variables) and y is the target (dependent variable).